 6. Ensure that all your websites software/components/plugins & scripts are up to date,

 7. If your website uses a content management system with a login, update all passwords.

 (It is also advisable to change any usernames, where the username is "admin".)

 Strong passwords are typically a minimum of 12 characters including at least one uppercase letter and 1 number.

-- WordPress installations: Ensure you apply all core updates and plugin updates regularly.
+- WordPress installations: Ensure you apply all core, plugin & theme updates regularly.

 Joomla 1.x are no longer supported but the Joomla community.
 You need to migrate all 1.x installs to the latest stable release of Joomla.

 See: http://docs.joomla.org/Migrating_from_Joomla_1.5_to_Joomla_2.5 for more information on migrating your Joomla website.

 Installations of content management systems such as WordPress and Joomla that are no longer in use should be removed from your hosting package completely.